I’VE ONLY BEEN HERE HALF MY LIFE

 Saturday 27 – Sunday 28 November, 11am – 4pm

 Heritage Hub, Hawick, TD9 0AE

-I’ve only been here half my life, a video exhibition by Jessie Growden, channels the artist’s personal experience of growing up in Hawick and explores the town’s former Peter Scott Knitwear mill.
+I’ve Only Been Here Half My Life, a video exhibition by Jessie Growden, connects the artist’s personal experiences of growing up as a woman in Hawick to the town’s industrial heritage within the international textiles trade.

 Jessie Growden started making films in 2014, and is a founding member of the Moving Image Makers Collective.
 Her videos explore place, landscape and personal experiences through a playful approach to recording images.
 Her work focuses on the detail, the sentimental and the throwaway, and the history and lives of objects and places.